FormidableLabs/aws-lambda-serverless-reference/README.md

 # Check status.
 (A status or error with `does not exist` when done).
 $ STAGE=sandbox yarn run cf:bootstrap:status
-An error occurred (ValidationError) when calling the DescribeStacks operation: Stack with id aws-SERVICE_NAME-STAGE does not exist
+An error occurred (ValidationError) when calling the DescribeStacks operation: Stack with id cf-SERVICE_NAME-STAGE does not exist
 ```

 ### Service Stack